spyroot/photon_rt/README.md

-# This is VMware BMI, TinyTkg Photon OS DPDK build system for realtime kernel.
+# This is VMware VM and Bare-metal, Real time Photon build system.

 The automated system is designed to work with a bare-metal host.
 (Dell) or with VMware VC environment.